ramseskamanda/quicknote/README.md

 All helpers should be displayed by the application but in case they are not, simply run `quicknote --help`.

+## Roadmap

+Since this is an open-source project, the release cycles will depend on contributors (and myself).
+The aim is for this utility always to remain single purpose and easy to use as per the UNIX philosophy.

+- [ ] Support custom note directories (incl. remote)
+- [ ] Support for $EDITOR
+- [ ] Support for tags, titles, and more
+- [ ] Support for WYSIWYG editors

+If you have any feature requests, please feel free to open a Github Issue and it will be discussed and added to the roadmap.

 ## License

 [MIT](/LICENSE)